Shannon to Galway

 Faded glory, photo by bea y fredi

-Ennis is a busy and attractive medieval town of narrow streets and lanes – with some traffic problems as you may find out!
+Ennis is a busy and attractive medieval town of narrow streets and lanes, lots of interesting shops and great pubs!

 If you have time, the walking tour which leaves from the tourist office is well worth doing as it points out many features of the town which you might not otherwise notice.